barrust/c-utils/README.md

 This project provides a collection of utility libraries to help reduce the need to write similar code for each project on an ad-hoc basis.
 The need is based on what I have needed in most projects but are ended up written, as needed, and usually differently each time and without unit tests.

-If there are other commonly used code that should be added, please add a feature request!
+If there are other commonly used code or data-structures that should be added, please add a feature request!

 ##### Table of Contents:
 * [stringlib](#stringlib)